julelang/manual/src/common-concepts/variables.md

 	d
 )
 ```
 In the example above, the variable `a` is initialized with a value using the  `iota` variable.
-This value is result of a binary shifting.
-Following members use incremental enumeration and result will be changed by the `iota` variable value.
-As explained, the members will take the values `1`, `2`, `4`, and `8` because expression is applied for the each member with their `iota` value.
+This value is the result of a binary shift.
+Following members use incremental enumeration, and the result will be changed by the `iota` variable value.
+As explained, the members will take the values `1`, `2`, `4`, and `8` because the expression is applied for each member with their `iota` value.